 How To Get There

-If you drive, it’s only 6km from downtown Auckland having a large free car park on Tamaki Drive.
-Alternatively, you can catch a bus, the TamakiLink, which runs every 15 minutes 7 days a week from Britomart Bus Station.
+If you drive, it’s only 6km from downtown Auckland, with a large free car park on Tamaki Drive.
+Alternatively, you can catch a bus, the TamakiLink, which runs every 15 minutes, 7 days a week, from Britomart Bus Station.

 Hours